goblinrieur/Cosmic-Conquest-1982/README.md

 From now v0.1.3 - this diverge & becomes more modern & less retro compatible.

 This will also become specific to gforth 0.7.x, more or less.
+And curently to linux compatible shells (android/macOSX/Linux)

 ![2.png](./gamedata/2.png)